isabella232/primetime.en/help/programming/tvsdk-1.4-for-ios/c-psdk-ios-1.4-titlepage/t-psdk-ios-1.4-create-a-video-player/c-psdk-ios-1.4-configure-ui/t-psdk-ios-1.4-display-seek-scrub-bar.md

 uuid: db57eb6f-3c67-4a64-a0f4-7e39027eb3e0
 ---

-# Display a seek scrub bar with the current playback time position{#display-a-seek-scrub-bar-with-the-current-playback-time-position}
+# Display a seek scrub bar with the current playback time position {#display-a-seek-scrub-bar-with-the-current-playback-time-position}

 You can display the current and remaining time of the content that is being played.

-1. To implement a scrub bar, use the following sample code:
+   To implement a scrub bar, use the following sample code:

    ```
    // 1.
 Register for the PTMediaPlayerTimeChangeNotification